ROTGP/flutter_environments/README.md

 # flutter_environments

 A [Flutter](https://flutter.io/) app demonstrating multiple environment configurations.
-It's the stock flutter counter app with a few environment-specific variables (colours, etc).
-There's also a test to validate that environments are working properly.
+It's the stock flutter counter app with a few environment-specific variables (colours, strings, etc).
+There's also a test to validate that environments are working correctly.

 ## How it works